rubyonjets/jets/docs/_docs/env-files.md

 * `JETS_ENV=test` corresponds to `.env.test`
 * `JETS_ENV=production` corresponds to `.env.production`

 These files only get loaded for the configured valued of `JETS_ENV`.
-This allows you to use different environment variables for development vs production environments.
+This allows you to use different environment variables for different environments.

 ## Deploy specific variables